 Of course, Effort will depend on a number of factors and is difficult to pinpoint exactly.
 So go for a rough estimate, and round everything up to a whole number.
 For the purposes of our example in Section 3, we’ll be measuring in person-months.

-Now that you know how to approach prioritization questions, let’s look at a full example.
+Now that you know how to approach prioritization questions, let’s look at a couple of examples.

 Try this question: